Custom Fields API

 ## Related Guides

-- [Forms API](https://mailrith.com/developers/forms.md): The forms surface lets integrations manage capture points outside the app.
-This guide explains when to list, create, update, or delete forms, how forms depend on fields and tags, and how to change live forms without breaking website signups.
+- [Forms API](https://mailrith.com/developers/forms.md): The forms API lets integrations manage capture forms outside the app.
+This guide explains when to list, create, update, or delete forms, how forms depend on fields and tags, and how to update live forms without breaking website signups.